klezi10/random-password-generator/README.md

 - Generate 4 random passwords at once by clicking a button
 - 1-click copy password to clipboard

-- Update: Added the option for the user to choose how many characters they want to generate for the passwords with restrictions between 8 and 18 characters.
+- **Update**: Added the option for the user to choose how many characters they want to generate for the passwords with restrictions between 8 and 18 characters.

 ### Screenshot